Yale-BIM/f21-assignments/assignment-1/README.md

     > If your answer to the question IV-3.c was negative, great work!
 You've already earned 5 extra credits for making Shutter accurately follow the target.

-    a.
-Commit your code to your repository and briefly explain your approach to following the target in your report.
+    - Commit your code to your repository and briefly explain your approach to following the target in your report.

-    b.
-Indicate the average error (and std. dev.) that you obtain after having the robot follow the close target (at 0.3 meters away from the robot) with your new look_at_target.py implementation.
+    - Indicate the average error (and std. dev.) that you obtain after having the robot follow the close target (at 0.3 meters away from the robot) with your new look_at_target.py implementation.